GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 	kubectl apply -f ingress-resource.yaml

 Verify that Ingress Resource has been created.
-Please note that the IP address for the Ingress Resource has not yet been defined:
+Please note that the IP address for the Ingress Resource will not be defined right away (wait a few moments for the `ADDRESS` field to get populated):

 ```
 kubectl get ingress ingress-resource